kosli-dev/cli/docs.kosli.com/content/getting_started/attestations.md

 Depending on your process requirements, some attestations will belong to an Artifact while others will belong to a Trail.
 When you report an attestation, you have the choice of where to attach it:

+1. **To a trail**: the attestation belongs to a single trail and is not linked to a specific artifact.
+2. **To an Artifact**: the attestation belongs to a specific artifact.

+### Binding attestations to an artifact

+To bind an attestation to an artifact, you have two options:
-1. **To an Artifact using its fingerprint**: the attestation belongs only to the artifact with that fingerprint.
+1. **Binging with the fingerprint**: the attestation belongs only to the artifact with that fingerprint.
+This requires that the artifact has already been reported to Kosli.
-2. **To an Artifact using its template name**: the attestation belongs to any artifact reported with the specified template within a single trail.
-For instance, if multiple artifacts are reported as `backend` from the same trail, all of them would inherit the attestation that targets an artifact with the template name `backend` in that trail.
+2. **Binding with template name and git commit**: the attestation belongs to any artifact that **has been or will be** reported with the specified template name and a matching git commit.
+For instance, if multiple artifacts are reported as `backend` from the same trail, and an attestation has been reported targeting template name `backend`.
+The attestation will be bound to the `backend` artifacts that has the same git commit as the attestation.
-3. **To a trail**: the attestation belongs to a single trail and is not linked to a specific artifact.

 {{< hint info >}}